kartomic8/coding-test/README.md

 ## Solution Explanation

 This is a solution to the tic-tac-toe problem presented during our interview.
-The solution is implemented in TypeScript, although only a couple of type annotations are used with unit tests implemented using the vitest framework.
+The solution is implemented in TypeScript, even though it does not make heavy use of types.
+Unit tests have been implemented using the vitest framework.